 I am of the generation that does not remember a world before Spongebob.
 Therefore I was extremely skeptical when I heard that Tina Landau was going to adapt the beloved anthropomorphic sea sponge into a Broadway musical.
 Like many, I had high expectations and was expecting to be disappointed.

 When people heard that Spongebob was getting a Broadway musical they laughed.
 But the joke is on them, because “Spongebob Squarepants: The Musical” is one of the best musicals on Broadway right now, and is certainly the best musical of the season.
 Quite simply, it is extraordinary.
-Go take a trip to Bikini Bottom, you won’t regret it for a second.
+Take a trip to Bikini Bottom; you won’t regret it for a second.